OptimalBI/optimal-data-engine-mssql/README.md

 If you wish to develop ODE further, we recommend:
 * Visual Studio 2015 Community Edition installed on a computer which you can access.
 This can be downloaded from https://www.visualstudio.com/en-us/mt171547.aspx

+## Additional Code ##
+The related project "optimal-data-engine-mssql-scripts" in the OptimalBI repository contains a set of scripts, which can be downloaded and used to assist in making use of ODE.

 ## Branches: ##
 Currently, ODE has two Branches available:
 * master and